Table of Contents

 Here, the police department’s security plan directed officers to enforce [the private organization’s] rules rather than city laws.
 The police took an active role in identifying and suppressing protestors at the air show.

-When a private entity has acted in collaboration with the police as part of a regular plan, it may be held responsible for the consequences it aided to create.
+When a private entity has acted in collaboration with the police as part of a regular plan, it may be held responsible for the consequences it aided in creating.

 On the other hand, last August’s ruling by Southern District Judge Naomi Reice Buchwald went a step further.
 Forbes v.
 City of New York was filed after a person attending an Arlo Guthrie concert in a Lincoln Center amphitheater was arrested and taken into custody by the parks department.
 According to his viewpoint, the Constitution is more essential than grass.